How to Choose a Kindergarten in Singapore (2026)

 - Read together for at least 15 minutes daily — in both English and Mother Tongue (reading guide)

-- Use educational tools like QuizKin for structured, adaptive practice aligned with the MOE K1-K2 curriculum — 10 to 15 minutes daily
+- Use educational tools like QuizKin for structured, adaptive practice aligned with the MOE K1-K2 curriculum — 10 to 15 minutes daily is plenty

 Summary